gambitproject/gambit/doc/pyapi.rst

       of integers specifying the strategy number each player plays in the profile.

-   .. py:method:: mixed_profile()
+   .. py:method:: mixed_profile(rational=False)

       Returns a mixed strategy profile :py:class:`gambit.MixedProfile`
+      over the game, initialized to uniform randomization for each player over his strategies.
+If the game has a tree representation, the mixed strategy profile is defined over the reduced strategic form representation.

+      :param rational: If :literal:`True`, probabilities are represented using rational numbers; otherwise double-precision floating point numbers are used.

+   .. py:method:: behav_profile(rational=False)

+      Returns a behavior strategy profile
-      over the game, initialized to
+      :py:class:`gambit.BehavProfile` over the game, initialized to
-      uniform randomization for each player over his strategies.
+      uniform randomization for each player over his actions at each information set.

+      :param rational: If :literal:`True`, probabilities are represented using rational numbers; otherwise double-precision floating point numbers are used.
+      :raises: :literal:`NotImplementedError` if the game does not have a tree representation.

 .. py:class:: Infoset